Sternocleidomastoid muscle: Structure

-The sternocleidomastoid muscle originates from two locations: the manubrium of the sternum and the clavicle.
+The sternocleidomastoid muscle originates from two locations: the manubrium of the sternum and the clavicle, hence it is said to have two heads: sternal head and clavicular head.
 It travels obliquely across the side of the neck and inserts at the mastoid process of the temporal bone of the skull by a thin aponeurosis.
-The sternocleidomastoid is thick and narrow at its centre, and broader and thinner at either end.
+The sternocleidomastoid is thick and narrow at its center, and broader and thinner at either end.

-The sternal head is a round fasciculus, tendinous in front, fleshy behind, arising from the upper part of the front of the manubrium sterni.
+The sternal head is a round fasciculus, tendinous in front, fleshy behind, arising from the upper part of the front of the manubrium.
 It travels superiorly, laterally, and posteriorly.

 The clavicular head is composed of fleshy and aponeurotic fibers, arises from the upper, frontal surface of the medial third of the clavicle; it is directed almost vertically upward.

-The two heads are separated from one another at their origins by a triangular interval (lesser supraclavicular fossa) but gradually blend, below the middle of the neck, into a thick, rounded muscle which is inserted, by a strong tendon, into the lateral surface of the mastoid process, from its apex to its superior border, and by a thin aponeurosis into the lateral half of the superior nuchal line of the occipital bone.
+The two heads are separated from one another at their origins by a triangular interval called Sedillot's triangle but gradually blend, below the middle of the neck, into a thick, rounded muscle which is inserted, by a strong tendon, into the lateral surface of the mastoid process, from its apex to its superior border, and by a thin aponeurosis into the lateral half of the superior nuchal line of the occipital bone.